 If you're interested in becoming a psychiatrist, you must pursue a degree on campus.
 However, you can earn a degree partially through online study if you're looking to become a psychiatric nurse.
 Learn more about these program options, and find out how online classes work.
 Explore the typical curriculum in a psychiatric nursing program.
 Review the requirements for becoming a psychiatrist, which include going to medical school and becoming a licensed physician.
-Schools offering Clinical Psychology degrees can also be found in these popular choices.

 Can I Earn a Psychiatry Degree Online?

-While you can't earn a medical degree online if you want to practice psychiatry, you can earn a Master of Science in Nursing, a Master of Nursing or a Doctor of Nursing Practice (DNP) with a psychiatric and mental health specialization.
+While you can't earn a medical degree online if you want to practice psychiatry, you can earn a Master of Science in Nursing or a Doctor of Nursing Practice (DNP) with a psychiatric and mental health specialization.
 Online programs that award these degrees are designed for students with bachelor's degrees in nursing, but DNP programs also accept students with master's degrees in nursing.
 You may also need to complete prerequisite courses in biostatistics, allied health, psychology or physiology.
 Most master's programs prepare you for the American Nurses Credentialing Center (ANCC) certification examination.

 How Are Online Courses Conducted?

 You can access all the course material through your school's website, including recorded lectures, exams and tests.
 Asynchronous discussions take place with classmates and instructors on threaded message boards.
 Some programs may have brief on-campus requirements in addition to your clinical requirements.